MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

     The code does the following:

     - Create an instance of the *ChatCompletionOptions* class named *chatCompletionOptions*.
-    - Intialize a variable named *DeploymentName* with the version of ChatGPT we're using ("gpt-35-turbo").
+    - Intialize a variable named *DeploymentName* with the OpenAI model we're using ("gpt-35-turbo").
     - Initialize a new instance of *ChatRequestSystemMessage* with guidance on how the assistant should answer questions.
-This includes the locations with the weather data you're interested and the current conditions (*_currentWeatherText*) for those locations.
+This includes the locations with the weather data you're interested in and the current conditions (*_currentWeatherText*) for those locations.
 The value of *_currentWeatherText* was received when we called weatherapi.com in Chapter 5.
-    - Initialize a new instance of *ChatRequestUserMessag* with the question the participant asked.
+    - Initialize a new instance of *ChatRequestUserMessage* with the question the participant asked.
     - Send the information about the request to the LLM (Large Language Model).

 ## Add the code that displays the response from the LLM